‘Taboo’ Season 2: TV Show Could Be Renewed, Cast Member Tom Hardy Hints

 — Guess (@GuessMuzik) March 1, 2017

 The season finale took place on Tuesday.
 The show bid farewell to England, as lots of major characters died.
 Many others were left behind for various reasons.
-The Taboo ending, as explained by Entertainment Weekly, meant Chichester, Brace, Strange, Helga and Zilpha would not be a part of Taboo Season 2.
+The Taboo ending, as explained by Entertainment Weekly, meant Chichester, Brace, Strange, Helga, and Zilpha would not be a part of Taboo Season 2.
 The New World in the next season is expected to be set in the United States.
 But, some of them could still be a part, since Delaney is capable of seeing dead people.
 Cast member Tom Hardy talked about the “We are Americans” slogan.
 “I really wanted to see it being hard for them to actually make it to that boat and into the New World and the next season of Taboo,” he said.

 Still reeling from last night’s explosive finale?
 Watch it again and the entire season of #TabooFX on FXNOW. https://t.co/Sv074xJCFR pic.twitter.com/SqteyBpvWW